Stuycs-K/finalproject-09-xu-elias-weir-jakob-diamond-julien/DEVLOG-Jakob.md

 ### 2025-06-02 - Copying code, adding to presentation
 Copied some TryHackMe code by Elias's request, added new knowledge into my presentation.

+### 2025-06-03 - Final Recording
+Readied my part of the presentation, participated in the recording, and edited the video.